volcengine/mcp-server/server/mcp_server_cloudsearch/README.md

 ### Instance Information
 Used to retrieve detailed status, configuration, and topology information of instances and their components.

+- **`describe_instances`**
+  Queries the instance list.
+Supports filtering by ID, name, status, etc., returning detailed configurations including network and specs.
 - **`describe_instance`**
-  Retrieves detailed configuration information for a specific instance, including version, network settings, billing mode, and running status.
-- **`describe_instances`**
-  Queries the list of Cloud Search instances under the account with pagination, returning a summary of basic instance information.
+  Retrieves full details for a specific instance ID.
+Provides more granular configuration data than the list query.
 - **`describe_instance_nodes`**
   Lists details of all member nodes within an instance, including node roles (e.g., Master/Data), hardware specifications, IP addresses, and real-time running status.
 - **`describe_instance_plugins`**